lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * Document Viewer has been introduced to enhance the PDF viewers experience.

-* Download Settings to configure asset download from Brand Portal.
+* Download Settings configuration to configure asset download from Brand Portal.
 Fast download, custom renditions, and system renditions are the available configurations.

 ### Critical Issues Fixed {#critical-issues-fixed-647}